 Tsavo West National Park, Kenya

-While it may not be as celebrated a national park as Kruger, Serengeti, or Masai Mara, Tsavo West offers some of the best wildlife viewing in the world.
-Lions, elephants, cheetahs, leopards, buffalos, hippos, and rhinos are found here, as well as rare birds like the Basra reed warbler and corncrake.
+While it may not be as celebrated as Kruger, Serengeti, or Masai Mara, Tsavo West offers some of the world’s best wildlife viewing.
+Lions, elephants, cheetahs, leopards, buffaloes, hippos, and rhinos are found here, as well as rare birds like the Basra reed warbler and corncrake.
 The arid beauty of Tsavo West is entrancing, and the views are exceptional.
-The jagged ridge of the Ngulia Hills rises up from the famously red earth, while the majestic Kilimanjaro looms in the distance…
+The jagged ridge of the Ngulia Hills rises from the famously red earth, while the majestic Kilimanjaro looms in the distance.

 2. Lake Malawi